AlvaroEFMota/AlvaroEFMota/README.md

 - 👋 Hi, I’m Álvaro Mota
-- 🎓 I'm a Computer Scientist
+- 🎓 I'm a bachelor in Computer Science
 - 🌱 I’m currently learning Rust and English
 - 📫 How to reach me
 - Linkedin: https://www.linkedin.com/in/alvaroefmota/